-How Are Cryptocurrency Transactions Protected?
+How Are Cryptocurrency Transactions Protected In 2022?

-One of the most natural questions that people want to know is, if it’s a given that cryptocurrencies are basically just lines of data on a computer somewhat, what keeps someone from simply making up some of the currency on a computer and then using it for purchases?
+One of the most natural questions that people want to know is if it’s a given that cryptocurrencies are basically just lines of data on a computer somewhat, what keeps someone from simply making up some of the currency on a computer and then using it for purchases?
 The way this is prevented is through the use of something called a blockchain, which is essentially an anonymous tracking mechanism for each unit of the currency.
 Each cryptocurrency has its own official blockchain, and it keeps track of every non-counterfeit piece of the cryptocurrency itself.
 This means that if an amount of the cryptocurrency in question does not have a position on the blockchain, then you automatically know that it’s counterfeit, and the wallet programs simply will not accept it.

-The way that a blockchain works is fundamental to the inner workings of a cryptocurrency, an an in-depth breakdown of the technical aspects of how it works on a micro level are outside of the scope of this summary.
+The way that a blockchain works is fundamental to the inner workings of a cryptocurrency, an in-depth breakdown of the technical aspects of how it works on a micro level is outside of the scope of this summary.
 However, the basic idea is that there is a minimum denomination of the cryptocurrency that can be used in a transaction (just like paper money and coins), and this means that there is a finite number of the cryptocurrency in “circulation.”
 The blockchain keeps track of a specific ID number for each of those minimum denominations of the cryptocurrency that’s specific to the virtual wallet that it’s in.